JPvRiel/docker-rsyslog/README.md

 ](https://hub.docker.com/r/rsyslog/syslog_appliance_alpine) states: "Note: currently this is in BETA state".
 - [Using Rsyslog Docker Containers](https://www.rsyslog.com/doc/master/installation/rsyslog_docker.html) still has the development warning notice.
 - The [alpine: add kafka module](https://github.com/rsyslog/rsyslog-docker/issues/6) issue was still open.
+- [rsyslog.conf.d](https://github.com/rsyslog/rsyslog-docker/tree/master/appliance/alpine/rsyslog.conf.d) only provided limited bundled config use-cases such as logging to file or a cloud logging provider (sematext), but not Kafka.

 Besides the "beta" status, other differences compared to the official container are:

 - A focus on kafka output functionality.
 - An attempt to adopt and overlay some [Twelve-Factor](https://12factor.net) concepts, most notably, the suggestion to [Store config in the environment](https://12factor.net/config) by using confd.
   - Newly introduced (since v8.33) rsyslog container friendly features such as backticks that can echo evn var values as string constants along with the `config.enabled` parameter for configuration objects would also likely suffice, but confd supports more backends than just env vars.
+- A larger number of pre-defined use-cases split into respective rulesets and queues.

 ## Features